AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 ### Update the user avator or nickname

-After a user joins the call, you can call `setUser` to modify the avatar and nickname of the current user and the other user in the channel.
+After a user joins the call, you can call `setUser` to modify the avatar and nickname of the current user and the other users in the channel.

 ```Objective-C
 AgoraChatCallUser *user = [AgoraChatCallUser userWithNickName:info.nickname image:[NSURL URLWithString:info.avatarUrl]];